 A course extension gives students in 8-week or 12-week sessions 30 additional days from the end of the session to complete the course.
 Due to the Maximum Course Load and Attendance policies for programs with 4-week sessions, students in these programs are not eligible for extensions.
+In addition, due to the Repeating Courses and Cancellation of Failed Grades policy, doctoral prospectus or a doctoral proposal courses are not eligible for extensions.
 Please refer to those sections of the catalog for more information.